-As described in more detail below, only a portion of the total compensation paid to the Corporation's Named Executive Officers (as defined in Form 51-102F6 - Statement of Executive Compensation) during the period reported in the above performance graph related to their services to the Fund or the Corporation, as applicable, during such period.
-Historically, compensation of the Fund's or the Corporation's Named Executive Officers was more closely aligned with the Fund's or the Corporation's performance using earnings-based measures, which has differed at times from the market price of the Fund's units or the Corporation's Common Shares, respectively.
+As described in more detail below, only a portion of the total compensation paid to the Corporation's Named Executive Officers (as defined in Form 51-102F6 - Statement of Executive Compensation) during the period reported in the above performance graph, up until September 9, 2019, related to their services to the Corporation during such period.

+Compensation of the Corporation's Named Executive Officers is more closely aligned with the Corporation's performance using earnings-based measures, which has differed at times from the market price of the Corporation's Common Shares, respectively.